Criminal Justice

 Total Hours15

 This is an interdisciplinary minor for students seeking job opportunities in juvenile justice.
 The minor introduces students to the juvenile justice system, explores issues related to juvenile delinquency, examines alternative programs available for treating delinquency, and teaches students case management skills.
 The minor is especially compatible with those in social science disciplines and social science-related professional fields.
-3000/4000 level courses in this minor can be counted only towards the “major-related electives” requirement (12sh) of the BA in Criminal Justice degree except for CCJ 2002 Survey of Crime and Justice and CCJ 3014 Criminology, which meet both the Criminal Justice major and Juvenile Justice minor degree requirements.
+3000/4000 level courses in this minor can be counted only towards the “major-related electives” requirement (12 semester hours) of the BA in Criminal Justice degree except for CCJ 2002 Survey of Crime and Justice and CCJ 3014 Criminology, which meet both the Criminal Justice major and Juvenile Justice minor degree requirements.
 The students pursuing a BA in Interdisciplinary Social Sciences - Specialization in Children and Society cannot pursue this minor program.
+Courses must be completed at UWF with a grade of “C” or higher.
+Requirements may not be met with directed studies courses.

 CCJ 2002Survey of Crime and Justice3